Chinthika/order-service-python/README.md

 ### Notes

 - Provide `ACM_CERTIFICATE_ARN` secret after running Terraform so deployments can inject the certificate.
-- Deployments target fixed EKS clusters: `order-service-staging-eks` for staging and `order-service-prod-eks` for production.
+- Deployments target a single shared EKS cluster: `order-service-shared-eks`, with separate Kubernetes namespaces `staging` and `prod`.
 - Define environment-specific IAM administration roles and store their ARNs in `EKS_ADMIN_ROLE_ARN_STAGING` and `EKS_ADMIN_ROLE_ARN_PROD` so the workflow can grant Kubernetes `system:masters` access automatically.
 - Terraform defaults to a single `t3.micro` managed node (min 1, max 2) to stay within the AWS free tier; adjust the